zbalkan/zbalkan.github.io/_posts/2024-12-10-security-vs-compliance.md

 #### Cybersecurity: Managing Organizational Risks

 Cybersecurity, in contrast, focuses on **organizational risks**—unique threats to a company’s assets, operations, and reputation.
 These risks are **owned by the organization** and require tailored, dynamic responses.
+Continuing the theme of financial jargon, we can call the [idiosyncratic risks](https://corporatefinanceinstitute.com/resources/career-map/sell-side/risk-management/idiosyncratic-risk/) as well.[^3]

 - **Example**: A company may deploy advanced endpoint detection systems to prevent ransomware attacks, even if such measures are not required by compliance frameworks.
 - **Focus**: Security efforts prioritize the entity’s resilience and continuity, addressing risks that compliance does not cover.